roylau98/roylau98.github.io/_writeups/thmconti.md

 ![Untitled](/assets/images/thmconti/conti_7.png)

-However, there are many Image rows which contain “Splunk” which is not what I am looking for.
+However, there are many Image rows which contain “Splunk” and is not what I am looking for.
 Thus, I updated the filter to the one below to remove all the log entries that I am not interested in.

 ```
 index="main" EventCode=1 NOT "Splunk"